skupperproject/skupper-website/input/docs/installation/linux.md

-# Installing Skupper on Linux systems
+# Installing Skupper on Linux

 Docker and Podman!
 Bare metal and VMs!